 This post may contain affiliate links.
 Please read our full disclosure policy here.

 Walk as much as you can.
 Not only do you get a great view of the city, but you’ll get to be a part of the action as you mix with all the local folks out and about in their daily routines.
 Walking also allows you to see things at your own pace.
 You can stop and take photos when you want, or pick up the pace to get to the next sight.
 And if there are walking tours offered in the city you’re visiting, even better!
 They are a great way to learn all kinds of interesting tidbits about the history, architecture, and the people of the city that you might have missed if you just hop from sight to sight.
-One walking tour not to miss- the Mayor of Bath’s Honorary Guides free walking tour.
+One walking tour not to miss – the Mayor of Bath’s Honorary Guides free walking tour.

 If you’re going to be walking then you must wear comfortable shoes.
 You’d think this goes without saying eh?
-But nope, I have seen women in 4 inch heels teetering along cobblestone streets.
+But nope, I have seen women in 4-inch heels teetering along cobblestone streets.
 No high heels are obvious but make sure your flat shoes are good for walking in too because not all flat shoes are.
 Trust me I know and I’ve come to discover that a good pair of walking shoes are an invaluable investment.
 They can truly make or break a trip.
 My go-to shoes are either Clark’s or Skechers brands – both have served me well for miles upon miles of walking.

 Pack a small snack.
-If you tend to get a little (OK a lot!) moody and “hangry” like I do when you’re hungry it is worth taking up the space in your purse for a snack.
+If you tend to get a little (OK a lot!) moody and “hangry” like I do when you’re hungry it is worth taking up space in your purse for a snack.
 Even something as simple as a granola bar is enough to curb the hunger so you don’t give up on a great sight early because the only thing you can think about is having lunch.
-Plus it keeps your fellow travelers happier as you won’t turn into a raving lunatic on them and leave them wondering why in the world they ever thought traveling with you would be such a good idea.
+Plus it keeps your fellow travellers happier as you won’t turn into a raving lunatic on them and leave them wondering why in the world they ever thought travelling with you would be such a good idea.

 Learn a little of the local language.
 Even if it’s just “please” and “thank you” as those simple words will go a long way.

-Be selective – you can’t see everything and you really won’t appreciate all the things you do see if you try and do it all.
+Be selective.
+You can’t see everything and you really won’t appreciate all the things you do see if you try and do it all.
 Try for a good mix of popular landmarks, museums, churches and cathedrals, outdoor parks and walking trails, and some lighter, perhaps not so typical things (Clue Quest Escape Room is one such fun thing).
 I absolutely love a grand cathedral and will stand in awe admiring the architecture and beauty, but if I visited half a dozen of them in a day eventually even I would be ‘cathedral-ed’ out.
 Pick just a couple of any one type of attraction for a trip and then really, really soak those ones in.

 TYPES OF ATTRACTIONS